Changes & Improvements in MariaDB 10.2

 - See Also

-MariaDB 10.2 is the previous major stable version.
+MariaDB 10.2 is a previous major stable version.
 The first stable release was in May 2017, and it will be supported until May 2022.

 The following lists the major new features in MariaDB 10.2: